 Numerous chemical firms have pledged substantial emissions reduction goals.
 Around 70 global companies aim for net-zero or carbon neutrality by 2050.
 The carbon-neutral concept is poised to accelerate, generating numerous fresh prospects within the chemical value chain.
-Emphasis will be on within the chemical value chain.
-Emphasis will be of renewable energy, electric mobility, green chemistry, and the increasing adoption of the 3R principle: reduce, reuse and recycle.
+Emphasis will be on renewable energy, electric mobility, green chemistry, and the increasing adoption of the 3R principle: reduce, reuse and recycle.
 The current task is to transition these technologies from pilot phases to widespread implementation and adoption at an accelerated pace.